cecileherr/wavesurfer-bats/README.md

 - a new preference to close the current sound when navigating to the previous/next one or first/last one
 - configuration files for bat sounds (Mac version)
 - spectrum section: select 'average of selection' by default
+- spectrum section: reminder to use FFT 256 for QCF and 512 for FM